 Logo | Business Cards | Website | Rack Cards | Outdoor signage

-I was approached by the owner of Medical Wellness Clinics to create his website and come up with a logo and corporate identity materials including business cards and an outdoor sign to be used at his place of business.
+We were approached by the owner of Medical Wellness Clinics to create his website and come up with a logo and corporate identity materials including business cards and an outdoor sign to be used at his place of business.

-I chose the color blue in various hues to represent his business as blue represents professionalism and dependability.
-I wanted his logo to be solid and chose to add the caduceus to it to show that his business was related to the medical field.
-I looked at other websites in his line of work and decided to take a similar approach so that it was recognizable to visitors without being difficult to navigate or overly cumbersome.
+We chose the color blue in various hues to represent his business as blue represents professionalism and dependability.
+We wanted his logo to be solid and chose to add the caduceus to it to show that his business was related to the medical field.
+We looked at other websites in his line of work and decided to take a similar approach so that it was recognizable to visitors without being difficult to navigate or overly cumbersome.
 We wanted people to be able to find his number readily so they could call and set up an appointment, as well as be able to use navigation so they could find his business easily.

-I was approached by the owner of the company to create a logo and add the text so they integrated seamlessly with one another.
+We were approached by the owner of the company to create a logo and add the text so they integrated seamlessly with one another.

-I was asked to design a logo consisting of a retro-style rocket ship and come up with an interesting way to depict the name of the company that was both modern and appealing to the younger generation.
+We were asked to design a logo consisting of a retro-style rocket ship and come up with an interesting way to depict the name of the company that was both modern and appealing to the younger generation.